 The Superbrain course is a month-long, 34-day course that teaches you how to learn faster while remembering more.
 It’s not a quick fix to make your brain better.

-He uses the methods he taught to NYU, Columbia, Stanford, Nike, Elon Musk, and more.
-Jim Kwik is far from a non-successful person.
+He uses these methods to support NYU, Columbia, Stanford, Nike, Elon Musk, and more.
+Jim Kwik is very accomplished and has been helping the world’s best.

 But, this isn’t a speed reading course.
 In 30 days, you aren’t going to learn a magic skill that you can practice.